e-manganelli/Projects/README.md

 Project_21730.Rmd: The main R Markdown file containing the code and analysis. \
 TSLA.csv: Historical Daily returns for Tesla CSV Dataset used for the analysis.
-GARCH_VaR_Simulations.R: R script for running GARCH and tGARCH simulations. \
-VaR_Plots.pdf: Output plots illustrating the results of the VaR analysis.

 ## Methodology